How to Practice Sustainable Floor Care

 The specifics of these different aspects of your floor care routine vary by flooring type, and aligning your sustainable floor care routine with these specific components is the best way to achieve maximum results.

 Your flooring pre-routine accounts for the preventative measures you take to maintain the daily cleanliness of your floors.
 Practicing careful pre-routine methods, such as keeping entries to the facility clear of debris which can be tracked in or using entryway mats to pick up the debris before it makes it onto your floor, can be environmentally friendly by nature, as there are no chemicals or by-products involved which can contaminate the surrounding areas.
-When done consistently, pre-routine floor care can improve the sustainability of your overall floor care practices because it reduces the frequency at which you must deep clean the area, which in turn reduces the amount of overall water and chemicals needed to keep your floors looking sharp
+When done consistently, pre-routine floor care can improve the sustainability of your overall floor care practices because it reduces the frequency at which you must deep clean the area, which in turn reduces the amount of overall water and chemicals needed to keep your floors looking sharp.

-The routine maintenance you conduct on your flooring takes the cleaning a step further, and often involves dust mopping, light/damp mopping, and vacuuming.
-Making your routine maintenance work with your sustainable floor care plan can be done quite easily, by focusing on methods that use little or no water and using products which are verified environmentally friendly by the EPA when cleaners are needed.
+The routine maintenance you conduct on your flooring takes the cleaning a step further and often involves dust mopping, light/damp mopping, and vacuuming.
+Making your routine maintenance work with your sustainable floor care plan can be done quite easily by focusing on methods that use little or no water and using products that are verified environmentally friendly by the EPA when cleaners are needed.
 Practicing consistent routine maintenance on your flooring reduces the amount of deeper cleaning needed, which is often when heavy water and hazardous product usage occurs in floor care.
 Routine maintenance plays a big role in any sustainable floor care plan, and when done correctly in collaboration with a consistent pre-routine, you can effectively reduce the impact your cleaning has on the surrounding environment.

 Interim floor maintenance is typically when some of the more harmful products and practices are used.
 Interim maintenance often includes deep mopping, buffing and shining, shampooing, and steaming.
 These methods typically require the use of an appliance such as a power buffer or carpet shampooer.
 Likewise, these cleaning methods also typically require the use of substantial amounts of water and cleaning products.
-Just as with any products at any phase in your sustainable floor care plan, you should prioritize using cleaners which have been marked eco-friendly by the EPA.
+Just as with any product at any phase in your sustainable floor care plan, you should prioritize using cleaners that have been marked eco-friendly by the EPA.
 As for water usage, it is important to use only as much water as needed to get the job done.
-Using the correct cleaners, practicing presoaking for carpeted stains, and using tools or appliances which are designed to target hard stains and residue efficiently can help minimize the amount of water wasted.
+Using the correct cleaners, practicing presoaking for carpeted stains, and using tools or appliances that are designed to target hard stains and residue efficiently can help minimize the amount of water wasted.
 Additionally, being aware of how you dispose of the wastewater and by-products of your cleaning methods is crucial to having a completely sustainable floor care plan, as a significant amount of environmental harm can occur when waterways become polluted from wastewater dumping.

 Ready to Make a Difference?